Robotics-BUT/MPC-MAP-Student/book_src/resources/semester_project/text.md

 -	Success rate of reaching the goal: up to 15 points
 -	The required number of iterations: up to 15 points
 -	Technical quality: up to 20 points

+To successfully pass the course, a minimum of 20 points must be obtained from the semester project.